-To accommodate our growing membership and craft a unique, value-based association for all PBA members, a modification to our membership structure is currently underway.
-The upcoming changes will make it easier for members to access information across the association, providing unlimited learning and resource potential.
-The changes give PBA members more control over their membership, from choosing the dues level best suited for their business to saving individual members money by only paying for the benefits they need.
+To accommodate our growing membership and craft a unique, value-based association for all PBA members, the association recently modified its membership structure.
+The changes make it easier for members to access information across the association, providing unlimited learning and resource potential.
+The modifications give PBA members more control over their membership, from choosing the dues level best suited for their business to saving individual members money by only paying for the benefits they need.

 As always, we thank you for your continued support of PBA and the entire beauty industry and look forward to introducing you to the exciting enhancements to your membership.
 Please feel free to contact us with any questions or comments at email@example.com or 800.468.2274.